The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

-\begin{definition} Consider an $\omega$-chain (\ref{chain}) with connecting morphisms $a_{k,\ell}$.
+\begin{definition} Consider an $\omega$-chain as in (\ref{chain}) with connecting morphisms $a_{k,\ell}$.
 Let $(C,(c_k)_k)$ be a colimit.
 We say that $F$ \emph{preserves this colimit} if the chain $FA_k$ with connecting morphisms $Fa_{k,\ell}$ has $(FC,(Fc_k)_k)$ as a colimit. \end{definition}

-Here is the reason that this is of interest in this paper. \begin{theorem}[Ad\'amek] Let $\mathcal{A}$ be a category with initial object $0$.
+Here is the reason that this is of interest in this paper. \begin{theorem}[Ad\'amek~\cite{A74}] Let $\mathcal{A}$ be a category with initial object $0$.
 Let $F:\mathcal{A}\rightarrow\mathcal{A}$ be an endofunctor.
-Consider the initial chain
+Consider the initial-algebra chain